Lightning Protection Systems

 Linda M. Fetzer, Pennsylvania State University – lmf8@psu.edu

-Davis Hill, Pennsylvania State University – (has since retired)
+Davis E. Hill, Pennsylvania State University – (has since retired)

 Dennis J. Murphy, Pennsylvania State University – (has since retired)